ibm-cloud-docs/dr-automation-powervs/FAQs.md

 3. Select the VSI from the list (for example, `test-vsi-test`).
 4. Click the VSI name to open its details page.
 5. Select the **Networking** tab.
-6. Locate the **Reserved IP** in the Network attachments section.
+6. Locate the **Reserved IP** in the Network attachments section, by default Squid uses this reserved IP for the configuration.

-After completing these steps, you can use the Proxy IP for network configuration or integration tasks.
+7. If VSI has multiple IP's and you can configure `squid.conf` with different IP which can be seen in /etc/squid/squid.conf with the following entry:
+   `http_port IP:3128`
+Here IP is used as a proxy IP in squid configuration.

+To enable communication to external services, enable following variables:
+`http_proxy="ProxyIP:3128"`
+`https_proxy="ProxyIP:3128"`